Beats Studio 3 Wireless headphones review: Apple pairs noise cancellation and the W1 chip

 And since I'm on a complaining streak here: Micro-USB charging over Lightning?!
 Really?
 I'd hoped that the Beats X and AirPods having Lightning chargers would usher in Lightning across all Apple's wireless headphones, but no luck.

 Okay, having gotten the nitpicks out of the way, pairing is where these headphones shine.
-The W1 chip (an unsung masterpiece from Apple's silicone team) helps power and extend the Studio 3's Bluetooth connection; Between its instant pairing to the iPhone, automatic sync via your various iCloud devices, and almost 100-foot range, it's hard not to give the Studio 3 anything but acclaim here.
+The W1 chip (an unsung masterpiece from Apple's silicon team) helps power and extend the Studio 3's Bluetooth connection; Between its instant pairing to the iPhone, automatic sync via your various iCloud devices, and almost 100-foot range, it's hard not to give the Studio 3 anything but acclaim here.
 Of course, this is also true for any of Apple's other W1-chip headphones — so you don't have to pony up for a giant set of over-ear headphones if that's not your style.

 Once paired, I was able to immediately tune in to the Studio 3's noise-cancelled environment.
 Unlike the Bose, the Studio 3 gradually brings you in and out of the noise-canceling bubble — it feels a bit like falling in and out of a music trance, rather than a punch in and out of reality.